 HCI and Competitive Advantage

-This Mini-Track addresses an issue that has been skirted both by the ACM Computer-Human Interaction Community and the AIS-Human-Computer Interaction Community, that is, what value do efforts in human-computer interaction provide to the overall corporation, and what competitive advantage might the skills and activities performed by HCI personnel give to business operations?
-The Mini-Track is therefore looking for papers that address this larger issue not just in terms of a return on investment that might be achieved in various focused areas of HCI, e.g., web site development that brings repeat business, but also in areas such as the redefinition of business processes, the suggestion of new markets, the creation of new products and services and the influence on corporate strategies.
-Furthermore information is needed on what are the critical success factors for the management of HCI functions within organizations.
+This mini-track addresses an issue that has been skirted both by the ACM Computer-Human Interaction Community and the AIS-Human-Computer Interaction Community, that is, what value do efforts in human-computer interaction provide to the overall corporation, and what competitive advantage might the skills and activities performed by HCI personnel give to business operations?
+The mini-track is therefore looking for papers that address this larger issue not just in terms of a return on investment that might be achieved in various focused areas of HCI, e.g., web site development that brings repeat business, but also in areas, such as the redefinition of business processes, the suggestion of new markets, the creation of new products and services, the capture of unique information, the building of brand loyalty, the use of service engineering that ties a product with its service infrastructure, the better management of knowledge throughout the corporation, and the use of HCI in developing successful corporate strategies.
+Furthermore, information is needed on what are the critical success factors for the management of HCI functions within organizations.

-Human-Computer Interaction, because it has focused on the study of human behavior with the intent of generating appropriate designs that support the smooth integration technology with humans, is a field that is posed to move beyond that of simply running evaluation studies or investigating reasons for individual acceptance or adoption of technology.
-HCI is a field that has developed a myriad of methods for observing, modeling and interpreting human behavior in order to obtain technology designs and technology infrastructures that make human activities more productive.
+Human-computer interaction, because it has focused on the study of human behavior with the intent of generating appropriate designs that support the smooth integration technology with humans, is a field that is posed to move beyond that of simply running evaluation studies or investigating reasons for individual acceptance or adoption of technology.
+HCI is a field that has developed a myriad of methods for observing, modeling, and interpreting human behavior in order to obtain technology designs and technology infrastructures that make human activities more productive and products more attractive.
 These same methods could apply, in the large, to corporate strategy.
-Similar to work in organizational behavior that has demonstrated that managing human capital appropriately can improve productivity, there exist demonstrations in human-computer interaction that would illustrate that it, too, has the potential to increase productivity.
+Similar to work in organizational behavior that has demonstrated that managing human capital appropriately can achieve productivity gains and add significantly to corporate knowledge, there exist demonstrations in human-computer interaction that illustrate that it, too, has these same potentials.
 A classic example is that of making interfaces usable enough so that data entry work is done by customers rather than hired personnel.
 Another example exists in the redesign of workflow in collaborative work research which uses computer interfaces to manage complex work re-direction negotiations.
 A third example exists in software development wherein software update management systems take over monitoring functions enabling a company to pursue the cost advantages of virtual teams.

 - Case studies of the strategic use of HCI